mcnabbian/100-days-of-code/log.md

 **Today's Progress:** Replaced entry box with text box.
 Added submit button.
 Formatted window dimensions.
 Practiced SQL queries.

 **Thoughts:** Things are starting to get more interesting from a project perspective.
 I was thinking of fun things to do down the line, create a database for entries, then pull some fun statistics/metrics from it; like most used words, consecutive days of entries, etc.

+---
+### Day 12: March 16, 2020

+**Today's Progress:** added a popup window to appear after clicking the submit button asking whether or not the user is sure that they are ready to submit.
+If they click yes it 'destroys' the program.
+Next step is saving the entire form along with the entry to a database.

+**Thoughts:** Ending up being a short day because of work and an unexpected visit to the doctors'.
+However, this project is seeming more and more doable and I found myself excited to get back to it.